• Nederlands

 “The rudder indicated not only the course, but also the character.”

-From de Staffordshire dogs to de Casque brooch from West-Friesland.
+From de Staffordshire dogs to de Ear clip.
 Discover the online collection of the Zuiderzeemuseum.

 de Staffordshire dogs